Albany Great Danes men's basketball

 The Albany Great Danes men's basketball team is the basketball team that represent the University at Albany, State University of New York in Albany, New York.
-The school's team currently competes in the America East Conference and plays its home games at SEFCU Arena.
-The team played in the NCAA Division I men's basketball tournament in 2006, 2007, 2013, and 2014, 2015.
+The school's team currently competes in the America East Conference and plays its home games at Broadview Center.
+The team played in the NCAA Division I men's basketball tournament in 2006, 2007, 2013, 2014, and 2015.
 They also made the CIT in 2016 and 2017, and are currently coached by Dwayne Killings.

 Team history

 The early years: "Doc" Sauers

 Richard “Doc” Sauers served as Great Danes men's basketball coach from 1955 to 1997, with a short break in the 1987–88 season.
 He led the program to eleven NCAA College Division/Division III and four NAIA post-season tournament appearances in his tenure.
 Sauers finished his career with a 702–330 record in 41 seasons.
 Sauers achieved the 700-win mark on February 8, 1997, in an 89–71 victory over the University of Bridgeport.
 He would retire one month later and be inducted into the school's Hall of Fame in 2004.
-A banner is flown in the rafters of the SEFCU Arena honoring Sauers accomplishment of 702 wins.
+A banner is flown in the rafters of the Broadview Center honoring Sauers accomplishment of 702 wins.